SAFETY NORMS TO BE FOLLOWED FOR ALL TREKS

 Mainly during the trek, if someone goes to attend Nature's call, please inform your group and they will all have to wait.
 You can do it at rest points, and always ensure that somebody stands as a lookout.
 Do not venture too far away from the group.

 We will always try to get proper written permission in the area we are planning to trek.
-However such things are not possible in most places, and there is no clear procedure for such things either.
+However such things are not possible in most places

 On the trekking route you will come across some rudimentary temple, sacrifice places or places where some pooja has been done etc, and the locals might have some story about it.
 Please do not take it lightly and maintain proper decorum in these places.